tc39/proposal-intl-numberformat-v3/README.md

 */
 ```

-When both sides of the range resolve to the same value after rounding, the display will fall back to the approximately sign (see below).
-The automatic approximately sign will occur only if `signDisplay` is set to `"auto"`; otherwise, the user's requested `signDisplay` will be used.
+When both sides of the range resolve to the same value after rounding, an approximately sign will be added.

 ```javascript
 const nf = new Intl.NumberFormat("en-US", {